ziatdinovmax/GPim/README.md

 **TODO:** Add SKI kernel option.

-To perform GP-guided sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty, use ```explore.py``` file from this repo:
+To perform GP-guided sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty, use ```explore.py``` file from the [examples](https://github.com/ziatdinovmax/GPim/tree/master/examples):
 ```
 python3 explore.py <path/to/file.npy>
 ```